-Now in 2020, cannabis storage technology has immensely improved, making it that much simpler to not need to worry about your weed anymore.
+Nowadays, cannabis storage technology has immensely improved, making it that much simpler to not need to worry about your weed anymore.
 But even with advanced technologies, everything has its limit of preservation.
 In this article, we discuss how long you can store weed before it gets moldy; but be forewarned – the answer just might surprise you.

 How Long Does Weed Stay Fresh?

 When it comes to marijuana, freshness and “mold-free” should not be synonymous.
 Your cannabis will stay fresh for a certain period of time, but just because it is no longer “fresh,” does not necessarily mean that it’s moldy.

 Freshness simply implies the herb is not so dry that it becomes crusty, and that its pungency, aroma, and usual coloration still remains.
 It is said that with proper storage practices, your good green stuff can be kept for up to 6 months (but this doesn’t necessarily mean it’s off the hook from getting moldy during the 6 month period).

 If your bud drying up is more so what you’re concerned about, then be sure to keep it in an airtight container that is not too big for the amount of herb, as well as keeping it away from too much light or heat exposure.
 In terms of how long it takes before weed gets mold, well, that’s a different beast altogether…